-In 2024, Pakistan's economy experienced improvements in some key indicators such as lower interest and inflation rates, management of current account deficit and stability of exchange rates1.
+In 2024.
+Pakistan's economy experienced improvements in some key indicators such as lower interest and inflation rates, management of current account deficit and stability of exchange rates^[1].
 However, it continues to remain under constant scrutiny of the International Monetary Fund (IMF) due to Extended Fund Facility arrangement.
 It is anticipated that next year will continue to be a challenging one, as the nation strives for macroeconomic stability while adhering to strict monetary and fiscal policies.
 Looking ahead, it is critical that new avenues for generation of resources are sought which can only be done through stable policies.
 Additionally, tapping the existing potential for revenue generation through relevant enforcements and enabling ease of doing business is paramount to achieving long term stability for Pakistan.

-Pakistan's tobacco industry is afflicted with the prevalence of low-priced, non-tax paid cigarettes which continue to be sold at prices below the minimum tax payable on a pack, which not only causes losses to the national exchequer, but also creates a non-level playing field for tax paying cigarette manufacturers and jeopardizes government's public health objective through widespread availability of non-tax paid cigarettes which blatantly violate health regulations.
-The Track & Trace System (the "TTS") for the tobacco industry was implemented effective July 01, 2022, with an aim to ensure that all the cigarettes sold in Pakistan are tax-paid, which will boost tax revenue and create a level playing field for the compliant tax-paying sector.
+Pakistan's tobacco industry is afflicted with the prevalence of low-priced, non-tax paid cigarettes which continue to be sold at below minimum legal price, which not only causes losses to the national exchequer, but also creates a non-level plaving field for tax paving cigarette manufacturers and jeopardizes government's public health objective through widespread availability of non-tax paid cigarettes which blatantly violate health regulations.
+The Track & Trace System (the "TTS") for the tobacco industry was implemented effective July 01, 2022, with an aim to ensure that all the cigarettes sold in Pakistan are tax-paid, which will boost tax revenue and create a level playing field for the compliant tax-paving sector.
 The implementation of TTS was intended to be an important achievement to improve fiscal income, reduce tax evasion, and curtail smuggling of non-tax paid products.
 However, benefits of TTS are not fully actualized due to insufficient implementation and staggered enforcement.
 This puts a burden on the tax paying compliant tobacco manufacturers and creates a non-level playing field for them.

-Despite economic and industry-specific challenges, PMPKL continued to contribute to the national exchequer, demonstrating resilience and responsible corporate citizenship.

-Our commitment to sustainability extends beyond efficiency; it focuses on innovation, value creation, and positive impact.
-Initiatives like adolescent skill training, water efficiency promotion, and women empowerment through programs like Make Your Come Back highlight our commitment to sustainable practices and social progress.
+Despite economic and industry-specific challenges.
+PMPKL continued to contribute to the national exchequer, demonstrating resilience and responsible corporate citizenship.
+Our commitment to sustainability extends beyond efficiency; sustainability is our corporate strategy and most importantly, we see sustainability as a catalyst for innovation and growth, opening new market opportunities and driving the development of products that offer solutions and create lasting value.
+In pakistan, we have been focusing on creating value and bringing a positive impact.
+Initiatives like adolescent skill training, water efficiency promotion, and women empowerment through programs like Make Your Come Back highlight our commitment to sustainable practice and social progress.

 We regard our employees as our most valuable asset and prioritise their well-being, growth, and development to enhance the company's performance.
 This year, we implemented a global DNA framework that shapes our employees' mindset by encouraging ownership, overcoming boundaries, and making a significant impact on their growth and development.
-It connects us across functions and geographies, ensuring that every decision and action contributes to a bold, innovative, and sustainable future for the company.
+It connects us across functions and geographies. ensuring that every decision and action contributes to a bold, innovative, and sustainable future for the company.